TinaTiresome/oh-bingo-board/README.md

 # oh-bingo-board
-MidJourney Office Hours Bingo
+Midjourney Office Hours Bingo

-MidJourney Office Hours Bingo is a small interactive web app designed to play Bingo during the weekly MidJourney office hours.
+Midjourney Office Hours Bingo is a small interactive web app designed to play Bingo during the weekly Midjourney office hours.
 The bingo board is generated with a set of predefined items that I collected with the help of the community.
 Users can click on the cells to mark them, and when a bingo is achieved, a "BINGO!" message will appear.

 ## Features